J4kubR/Helthica/README.md

 NAME OF THE APP:
 Heltica

+# 06.10.2024

+Design is getting better, I just saw that I need to redo the calendar.
+The 3 rectangles on the main page purpose will be to:
+Left column -> Show the patients for today, in the chronological order, such that the doctor can easily get a head start for the day
+Right uprow -> The function will eventually be to record and analyse the appointment with AI suppervision, which will give the doctor everything he needs.
+(Maybe in the future the AI will speak back (quite easy to do, yet maybe need a bigger team), giving ideas and helping the doctor making the right decisions)
+Right downrow -> Will be a calendar for the whole day, maybe some meetings, brakes and when the appointments are scheduled.

+# 04.10.2024

+Came back after some time of relaxation, had been traveling to different countries.
+Focus mainly on the design part, aswell as the database for the patients in MySql, possibly going to change that in the future, mysql works for now because it is free and I have been using mysql in my studies, for now keeping it simple, so one table with all the information.

 # 07.11.2023

 Had some time off, did research about how AI/ML works and how can it be implemented more securely and efficient.